anil-4-real/RockPaperScissors/README.md

 # RockPaperScissors
-A simple Rock Paper Scissors game in python which i made to while i was learning to code.
+A simple Rock Paper Scissors game in python which i made while i was learning to code.